bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day7/integrated_assignment_day7.md

  Familiarize yourself with g:Profiler, GSEA , EnrichmentMap using the Esophageal adenocarcinoma gene expression data (DATASET 1).
  Familiarize yourself with ReactomeFI and GeneMANIA using mutation data (DATASET 2).

  NOTE: Network layouts are flexible and can be rearranged.
 What you see when you perform these exercises may not be identical to what you see in the tutorial, or what you have seen other times that you have performed the exercises.
-Exact layouts and predictions can also be affected by updates to the networks database that GeneMANIA uses.
+Exact layouts and predictions can also be affected by updates to the networks database that the tools are using.
 However it is expected that the network weights and predicted genes will be similar to those shown here.

 ## DATASET 1